 - Loulé: The city in the fertile Barrocal hinterland of the Algarve is an important commercial centre, well known for its carnival and other street festivals.
 Quinta do Lago, Vale do Lobo and Vilamoura are located within the municipality of Loulé.

-- Monchique: The highest situated village in the heart of the Serra de Monchique, the mountainous area between the Algarve and the Alentejo in the north, is an ideal starting point for hiking and other outdoor activities.
+- Monchique: The highest village in the Algarve is situated in the heart of the Serra de Monchique.
+This mountainous area between the Algarve and the Alentejo in the north, is an ideal starting point for hiking and other outdoor activities.

 - Portimão: The city on the estuary of the river Arade, already an important harbour during the times of the Phoenicians, is an international centre of water sports.
 Its main beach Praia da Rocha is one of the most popular holiday destinations in the Algarve.

-- São Bràs de Alportel: The rural village in the hinterland of the Algarve was a centre of cork production and the summer seat of the bishops of the Algarve.
-Today it is a place where you can find excellent handicraft business.
+- São Bràs de Alportel: This rural village in the hinterland of the Algarve was a centre of cork production and the summer seat of the bishops of the Algarve.
+Today it is a place where you can find excellent handicraft businesses.

-- Tavira: The city on the estuary of the Rio Sequa (there also known as Rio Gilão), is the architectural jewel of the Eastern Algarve.
-At Quatro Aguas, where the river waters into the Ria Formosa, large salinas are located.
+- Tavira: The city on the estuary of the Rio Sequa (also known as Rio Gilão), is the architectural jewel of the Eastern Algarve.
+At Quatro Aguas, where the river flows into the Ria Formosa, large Salinas (salt pans) are located.
 The sea salt harvested there is called the “White Gold” of the Algarve.

-- Vila Real de Santo António: The village on the estuary of the river Guadiana, the border of the Algarve with Spain, is known for the chequered layout of its centre, the base for its reconstruction after the earth quake of 1755 in only 5 months.
-A ferry boat commutes to Ayamonte on the Spanish shore.
+- Vila Real de Santo António: The village on the estuary of the river Guadiana, the border of the Algarve with Spain, is known for the grid- like layout of its centre, the base for its reconstruction after the earth quake of 1755 which took only 5 months.
+A ferry boat commutes to Ayamonte on the Spanish shore

 Read more about the cities and villages in the Algarve!